SC.7.E.6.2

 Medium Needed:

-In this MEA, groups of students will evaluate the media for growing plants hydroponically in order to help restore some native species of the Everglades.
+In this Model-Eliciting Activity (MEA), groups of students will evaluate the media for growing plants hydroponically in order to help restore some native species of the Everglades.
 Students will learn about hydroponics as an alternative agricultural practice, the rock cycle, types of landforms in Florida, and will use different methods to analyze data and arrive to conclusions, as well as present them in a detailed description of procedures and conclusions, including justification and evidence for each decision.

 Type: Lesson Plan